-Dry Clean Only
+Dry Clean Only Comforters

-Frequently Asked Questions Abour Cleaning Comforters
+Frequently Asked Questions About Cleaning Comforters

 Where Can I Take The Comforter To Be Washed

-If your comforter is simply too large for your washing machine, you can find a laundromat with large machines for the washing and drying.
-Cleaning the comforter at the laundromat is much simpler than washing the comforter by hand in the bathtub.
+If your comforter is simply too large for your washing machine, you can find a local laundromat with large machines for washing and drying.
+Cleaning the comforter at the local laundromat is much simpler than washing the comforter by hand in the bathtub.
 If you choose this option, ensure that you are using the delicate cycle in the washer and the dryer.

-How Often should I Wash The Comforter
+How Often Should I Wash The Comforter?

 Why Does My Comforter Smell

 According to this medical professional source, dust mites and bacteria build up in the comforter over time and this can cause it to start smelling.
 The comforter can absorb excess moisture from your body, which is more common if you do not use a top sheet while you sleep.
 If your comforter is starting to smell, this is a sign that it needs to be washed.
 You’ll want to kill dust mites in any case, because that’s just gross.

 Putting your bedding on a hot cycle of at least 130°F will help you kill dust mites quickly.
 Sheets, blankets, pillowcases, and your duvet cover can be dried in the dryer for 15 minutes at 130°F if you can’t wash them in hot water.
 Check the care level of your duvet cover first, just as you would before washing comforters.

 If your label says “dry clean only” then you should go that route with your comforter instead of attempting to wash it in the washing machine.
 This is common among down-filled comforters which can lose their fluff in regular washing machines due to the natural oils in the detergent and the delicate materials.